barreiro-r/case-datasus/docs/docs/index.md

 - [x] **Interactive Dashboards.** Developed two Tableau dashboards (one for APAC-AQ, one for APAC-AM) to support exploratory navigation by treatment type, region, and procedure group.

-- [x] **Documentation & Structure.** Organized using a Cookiecutter Data Science–inspired layout.
-Includes data dictionaries, supplementary tables, and clear ETL notebooks to promote reproducibility and collaboration.
+- [x] **Documentation & Structure.** Organized using a Cookiecutter Data Science–inspired layout and beautiful mkdocs material documentation.
+Added data dictionaries, supplementary tables, and clear ETL notebooks.